35 of 44 boys and girls quarter-final tourney games losing team’s scores in forties or below

 totals…..19…….2….12…..3

-1 in AA South, 1 in A North, and 2 in D North
+1 in AA North, 1 in AA South, 1 in A North, and 2 in D North

 Remember these are the supposedly best 8 teams in their class of the 88 teams that have played in boys and girls quarter-final games this first week.